-When people talk about toxic family members, they usually speak about a dad they don’t get along with, or a mom who tries to ruin their life.
+When people talk about toxic family members, they usually speak about a dad they don’t get along with or a mom who tries to ruin their lives.
 But toxic family members can include siblings, too.
 And it can be incredibly upsetting.

 1. The Relationship Is Based On Abuse